20,000 signatures reached

 #SickPayForAll: Guarantee decent sick pay for every worker

 It shouldn’t take a pandemic to resolve the inequality of sick pay.
-But the threat of coronavirus shows why sick pay should be a day one right for everybody.
+But coronavirus shows why decent sick pay should be a right for everybody.

 The government has listened to unions and temporarily removed the 3 day wait for many.
 But this doesn't go far enough.

-At just £94.25 a week, statutory sick pay in the UK isn't enough to live on - and 2 million people don't earn enough to qualify.
+At just £95.85 a week, statutory sick pay in the UK isn't enough to live on - and 2 million people don't earn enough to qualify.
+The government’s plan for NHS Track and Trace has a huge flaw.
+Asking people to self-isolate is not going to work if they are plunged into financial hardship.

 The government should introduce emergency legislation that: